 The information you provide to access our services may be shared with other relevant organisations and agencies for the purposes of onward referral but in this case we will ask for your explicit consent and tell you with whom it will be shared.
 Information will not be shared with any other third parties unless required by law.
 You can refuse permission for us to share your information, however, this may limit how much we may be able to support you.

 Information we receive from other agencies to fulfil our legal obligations is not shared with any other organisations and we do not publish information that is identifiable.

 Amount of time we will hold your information

-The information provided will be kept in accordance with our retention policy.
+The information provided will be kept in accordance with our records retention schedules.

 Keeping your information secure

 We are committed to protecting personal data and have data policies and proceduresin place to ensure that it is safeguarded.

 Should you wish to raise any concerns about how the we have processed your personal data you can contact the data protection officer, email: firstname.lastname@example.org

 You also have the right to contact the Information Commissioner.

 If you would like a copy of this information in a different format, please email: email@example.com